GenerousLabs/md2carddav/README.md

 - My data, my rules, under my control.
 - Everything in plain text files (optionally tracked in git).
+- Longevity
+  - You will almost certainly be able to read markdown / yaml files in 50 years.
+- Accessibility / auditability
+  - You can use any tools you want (git is a great one) to track changes to plain text files over time.
 - Including contacts inside a digital garden allows for:
   - Notes related to people
   - Tasks in relation to contacts